sodabubblewine/sodabubblewine.github.io/README.md

 3. If someone covers up the pinhole and carefully measures, e.g. in meters, where a point on the tree is relative to the hole in the window, can you mark on the back wall exactly where that point will be projected when the pinhole is uncovered?

-3. Setting up and solving this problem produces the forward imagining model of a pinhole camera: how to go from a point in the world to a point on an image sensor, e.g. the back wall of the dark room.
+3. Setting up and solving this problem produces the forward imaging model of a pinhole camera: how to go from a point in the world to a point on an image sensor, e.g. the back wall of the dark room.

 4. When you try to go from a point on the image sensor, e.g. the back wall, to a point in the world you get the backward imaging model of a pinhole camera.
 Interestingly, at least two *camera obscura* (the fancy word for 'pinhole camera') are needed to calculate the location of a point in the world!